 If you are a photographer, the quality of the camera will be your main concern.
 As well as a good lens and high resolution, you should expect the maximum amount of control over the camera in flight.
 If you plan to use video you will probably want a range of resolutions.
 Most cameras record onto MicroSD cards, but some have integral memory.

 Most cameras come with Gimbal stabilizers, to keep your shots steady as the drone moves.
 Some can lock onto an image (a train, for instance) and make the drone follow it.
+You could visit topgimbals in order to view a list of the best gimbals currently on the market.

 Drone cameras are lighter than their hand-held equivalents, and some small kits give very acceptable results, but, generally speaking, the higher the camera quality the larger the drone that is needed to carry it.